IvoLeist/docker-opal/README.md

 ===========

-This fork uses PostgreSQL as identifiers/storage database and KeyCloak as an identity provider.
+This fork uses PostgreSQL as identifiers/storage database and Keycloak as an identity provider.

 The only difference to the [main repo](https://github.com/obiba/docker-opal/) is the docker-compose.yml and the imports folder for Keycloak.